Dr Stephen Goss

 About The Speaker...

-An academic historian published in peer-review journals who has been a popular speaker in local historical societies and community groups for a decade.
+An academic historian published in peer-review journals who has been a popular speaker in local historical societies and community groups for 15 years.

 About Their Talks...